 What other practices might you add to this list?

 Do you worry that your child struggles with low self-esteem?
-Come chat in the Positive Parenting Q & A group or leave a comment.
+Come chat in the Positive Parenting Q & A group or book a coaching appointment.
+Together we can create a plan to help you and your child feel more confident and connected.

 Peace & Be Well,